-This picture was taken just a couple years ago when my wife and I took our girls on a family cruise and made an excursion to the jungles of Belize.
-I love it because it exemplifies our life.
-We are fun, adventurous, willing to explore, open to try anything, outdoor lovers and, most importantly, a family.
+This picture was taken a few years ago when my wife and I took our girls on a family cruise and made an excursion into the jungles of Belize.
+I love it because it really does represent our lives.
+We are fun, adventurous, willing to explore, outdoor lovers and, most importantly, a family.
 As you can see, I’m surrounded by women.
 They are my everything.
 There is no role I have ever played that can compare to being a father and a husband.

 And, I know a little something about playing roles.
 I discovered theatre and performance early in college.
 The theatre bug bit me hard and I’ve spent my life, thus far, performing whenever I have a chance.
 I have played nearly 100 roles to-date, on stage, in video and on film.
 I’ve shot commercials and industrials.
 I’ve done voice-overs and have been involved with broadcast radio for almost 18 years.
 I’ve directed dozens of shows and am most proud of bringing several Shakespeare productions to life, including Romeo & Juliet, Macbeth, A Midsummer Night’s Dream, Twelfth Night and Much Ado About Nothing.
 I learned sword choreography and have since gone on to choreograph major sword battles for stage and in a full-length independent feature film called The Neon Dead.

-In radio, I have received the Georgia Association of Broadcasters awards for Best Show and Best On-Air Personality.
+In radio, I have received the Georgia Association of Broadcasters (“GAB”) awards for Best Show and Best On-Air Personality.
 I am on-air every morning with drive-to-work radio as the host of Bartow’s Morning News on AM 1450 and FM100.3 WBHF.
 Additionally, I host my own talk show every Saturday from 7AM-10AM, called Waking Up with Alan.
-I am also a fill-in host for News 95.5 and AM750 WSB in Atlanta, most readily heard during Atlanta’s Evening News covering for Erick Erickson and the Herman Cain Show mornings from 9AM-12PM.
+I am also a fill-in host for News 95.5 and AM750 WSB in Atlanta, most readily heard during Atlanta’s Evening News covering for Erick Erickson and the Herman Cain Show.

 After graduating from college, I eventually landed with Big Blue!
 From the mid-90’s to 2007, I worked for IBM, starting off in content acquisition, moving into IT support, eventually managing the IT support of eight e-Business Centers of Innovation.
 I then moved to a different area that allowed me to work from home until late 2007 when being an IT Project Manager wasn’t really worth a whole lot during the economic downturn leading into the 2008 election cycle.
 After a handful of contractor jobs, my wife convinced me in 2010 to start my own website development and video production company – AJS Productions.
 The hours are long and the money hasn’t matched what I used to make, but I’m exceptionally happy and that goes a long way.